Sharing Finances in a Marriage: Advice That Will Help You Succeed

-It is true that finances can cause a lot of friction in a marriage, but finances and marriage problems do not have to be synonymous.
-The good news is that with a little practise, communication, openness and trust, it is possible to enjoy managing finances together in your marriage.
+Finances can indeed cause a lot of friction in a marriage, but finances and marriage problems do not have to be synonymous if you mutually work on sharing finances in a marriage.

 Know where you’re coming from